markojevtic/spring-boot-workshop/documentation/topics/BDD_with_JGiven.md

 Many young and less experienced developers think that writing test is waste of time, and unnecessary work.
 But everyone who has experience with a big/long-term project, does not share that opinion.
-First, with a test you assure that your code work as it expected with given inputs, and second every later change of your code will be easier and safer, tests will warm developer if developer breaks a functionality.
+First, with a test you assure that your code works as it expected with a given inputs.
+Second, every further change of your code will be easier and safer, tests will warm developer if developer breaks a functionality.

 Many times I've heard: "My code works, I don't need to test it.",  let's suppose that is true, and put yourself in position